TRANSITION FROM TREATMENT TO EARLY RECOVERY PART ONE

 The majority of relapses happen within the first few months after leaving rehab; having a solid foundation is one thing, the other is having an understanding of transition.
 The aftercare process is vital and is being overlooked by many treatment centres.

 Below we will address some of the important dynamics that people in early recovery will face once they leave rehab.

 (Please note that everyone has different circumstances and these points might not apply to all)

-The transition period from distrust to trust is a long process filled with progress and set backs, stay clean/sober and everything will work out the way it should.
-People will come and go in recovery, one thing MUST remain constant, your sobriety.
+The transition period from distrust to trust is a long process filled with progress and setbacks, but stay clean/sober and everything will work out the way it should.
+People will come and go in recovery, but one thing MUST remain constant; your sobriety.

 Stay tuned for the next blog in the series, Triggers and Associations.